 This viewpoint is probably the second most popular.
 Many feel that this definition of Nephilim fits the contexts best, specifically if you look at Genesis 5.
 There are different theories as to who the humans referred to as sons of God might be.
 Some believe that they were kings or rulers.
 Some believe that Psalm 82:1-6 supports this.
 Psalm 82 also clears up confusion about demi-gods if you take this interpretation.

-Others believe that the humans that were referred to as sons of God, were from the godly lineage from Adam to Seth, down to Noah.
+Others believe that the humans referred to as sons of God were from the godly lineage from Adam to Seth, down to Noah.
 That lineage goes: Adam, Seth, Enosh, Kenan, Mahalalel, Jared, Enoch, Methuselah, Lamech, then finally Noah.
-It is believed that since these godly men married ungodly women, their unions had fallen from God's grace and their offspring were termed Nephilim.
-There is support for this definition in Psalm 72:15 as well as Hosea 1:10.
+Since these godly men married ungodly women, their unions had fallen from God's grace, and their offspring were termed Nephilim.
+There is support for this definition in Psalm 72:15, as well as Hosea 1:10.
 Unfortunately, others believe since they are only similar in wording and not exact wording that this does not fully support the Sethite view.

 The one problem with this view is that they assume that all of Seth's descendants were godly.
 We do know Enoch and Noah were, but what about their siblings and the others in the line.
 After the flood, they were all descendants of Seth, yet Nephilim still occurred.